caocmai/subscription-box/README.md

 ### Run Locally

-Project code can be viewed locally  and run on Xcode's simulator by cloning or forking.
+Project code can be viewed locally  and run on Xcode's simulator by cloning or forking this repo.

 ## Built With
 * [Xcode - 11.3.1](https://developer.apple.com/xcode/) - The IDE used
 * [Swift - 5.1.4](https://developer.apple.com/swift/) - Programming Language

-## Authors
+## Author(s)
 * Cao Mai - portfolio can be found at: https://www.makeschool.com/portfolio/Cao-Mai